rails/rails/guides/source/asset_pipeline.md

 file (or CoffeeScript file if the `coffee-rails` gem is in the `Gemfile`) and a Cascading Style Sheet file (or SCSS file if `sass-rails` is in the `Gemfile`) for that controller.
-Additionally, when generating a scaffold, Rails generates the file scaffolds.css (or scaffolds.css.scss if `sass-rails` is in the `Gemfile`.)
+Additionally, when generating a scaffold, Rails generates the file scaffolds.css (or scaffolds.scss if `sass-rails` is in the `Gemfile`.)

-For example, if you generate a `ProjectsController`, Rails will also add a new file at `app/assets/javascripts/projects.js.coffee` and another at `app/assets/stylesheets/projects.css.scss`.
+For example, if you generate a `ProjectsController`, Rails will also add a new file at `app/assets/javascripts/projects.coffee` and another at `app/assets/stylesheets/projects.scss`.
 By default these files will be ready to use by your application immediately using the `require_tree` directive.
 See [Manifest Files and Directives](#manifest-files-and-directives) for more details on require_tree.